 Take a look at our GitHub repo for other and more advanced configurations.

-Version 5 is the previous release that has been under development by the core Flowable engineers for over six years.
+Version 5 is the previous release that has been under development by the core Flowable engineers since 2010.
 It is a fork from the Activiti project and keeps all the same package names and interfaces.

 <dependency> <groupId>org.flowable</groupId> <artifactId>flowable-engine</artifactId> <version>5.23.0</version> </dependency>

 From the perspective of a developer and process designer, at one level there is very little difference between the versions.
 If you have built something using V5, then in many cases you just need to change to use the V6 JAR.

 On another level, V6 is the future: it’s faster, more scalable and more flexible.
 The V6 engine is where you want to be going, so start looking at it now to be ready to exploit its new capabilities.

 Many thanks to EJ Technologies for providing open source licenses for the Java Profiler product JProfiler